fraunhoferportugal/pymdma/README.md

 ## Citation

-If you publish work that uses aisym4med, please cite aisym4med as follows:
+If you publish work that uses pyMDMA, please cite pyMDMA as follows:

 ```bibtex
 @misc{pymdma,